All degrees welcome for a graduate career in property

 - the property firm that you are applying to.

-Your careers service or university alumni office will have details of past graduates who are willing to advise current students.
+Your careers service or university alumni office will have details of past graduates who are willing to advise current students on reliable sources of information on these topics.
 ‘We would expect and appreciate a technical gap in knowledge, but independent research should bridge this a little,’ explains Vanessa.

-- Studying under social distancing restrictions?
-Here are our ideas for career-friendly activities you can do while social distancing.
+Being careful because of Covid-19?
+Here are our ideas for career-friendly activities you can do while social distancing or being at home.

 Doing the conversion course on your own?
 Make sure it’s RICS approved

 The variety of property courses for you to choose from is wide, so make sure you research your area of interest thoroughly.
 An MSc in surveying is a good starting point for students looking for a rounded postgraduate qualification and is offered at a number of institutions around the UK.
 Alternative conversion course options include areas such as: real estate, historic building conservation, and planning and sustainability.

 When picking a course, the most important thing to check is that it’s accredited by RICS.
 Visit ricscourses.org for a full list of institutions and courses that RICS supports.
 It’s also a good idea to check out the employability figures of each course – that is, how many of their students have found work.
 Ask admissions tutors for information.